sctb/lumen/README.md

     b)
 2
 ```
-There is a special key called `rest` which binds the remainder of the list:
+The `rest` key works with destructuring as it does with function parameters, which binds the remainder of the list:
 ```
 > (let ((a rest: as) (list 1 2 3))
     (list a as))